 A 5V internal regulator powers most of the internal circuitries.
-This regulator takes the V{IN} input and operates in the full V{IN} range.
+This regulator takes V{IN} and operates in the full V{IN} range.
 When V{IN} exceeds 5.0V, the output of the regulator is in full regulation.
 When V{IN} is less than 5.0V, the output decreases, and the part requires a 0.1μF ceramic decoupling capacitor.